PhilipFlyvholm/learnit-plus-plus/readme.md

 **Safari:**

-There is currently no plan for safari support, since you need a Apple dev license for this.
+There is currently no plan for safari support since you need an Apple dev license for this.

 ## Contributing

 We encourage pull requests!

-To preview changes run the `npm run dev` command to get auto reloading the extension.
-Use of Typescript is preferred over JavaScript.
+To preview changes run the `npm run dev` command to get auto-reloading the extension.
+The use of Typescript is preferred over JavaScript.

 ## How to build

 1. Run `npm i` if it is the first time building
-2. Run `npm run build` to generate a zip in the `releases` folder
+2. Run `npm run package` to generate a zip in the `build` folder for chrome (Use `npm run package:firefox` for firefox)
 3. Done

 ## Support